Ketei/TagIt/README.md

 - libgodotgif.linux.template_release.x86_64.so
 - libgdsqlite.linux.template_release.x86_64.so.

-Rename `tagit.linux.x86_64` to `tagit.x86_64` and run it.
+Rename `tagit.linux.x86_64` to `tagit.x86_64`.

-Lastly create an empty text file WITHOUT the extension and write the version of the files you've downloaded and save it.
+Lastly create an empty text file named `version` WITHOUT the extension and write the version of the files you've downloaded.
 Now you can launch the tagger through the executable.
 > If you downloaded 3.0.0 then write on the file `3.0.0` and nothing else.

+Now just launch `tagit.exe`/`tagit.x86_64`.

 > [!CAUTION]
 > Not using the intended names could render the software unusable.